 My other papers were also accepted in several International, National, and Student Conferences.
 The subjects of these papers varied from Philosophy of Law and Philosophy of Language to Philosophy of Technology, Spinoza and Culture.

 During my master's and after that, I was also an active member of professional societies in Philosophy and Logic.
 I was one of the editors of Philosophy Magazine at Tarbiat Modares University and the editor-in-chief of the Association for Logic Bulletin (The pictures at the right).

-I also occasionally collaborate with different public newspapers and magazines for general issues like Rock Music and Fashion.
+I also occasionally collaborate with different newspapers and magazines on general issues like Rock Music and Fashion.
 Furthermore, I have published a book (on mathematics for high-school students), a travelogue, a couple of interviews and some translations.

 Find me in the first Y! :)